Deploy an Internet Sales Portal With an Oracle Cloud Infrastructure Landing Zone

 • Cloud Guard

 You can use Oracle Cloud Guard to monitor and maintain the security of your resources in Oracle Cloud Infrastructure.
-Cloud Guard uses detector recipes that you can define to examine your resources for security weaknesses and to monitor operators and users for risky activities.
+Cloud Guard uses detector recipes that you can define to examine your resources for security weaknesses and to monitor operators and users for certain risky activities.
 When any misconfiguration or insecure activity is detected, Cloud Guard recommends corrective actions and assists with taking those actions, based on responder recipes that you can define.

 • APEX Service